varundutia/Containment_Zone_Alerting_App/README.md

 #Containment-zone-Alerting-App

-Cliemt app developed in Java (Android)
+Client app developed in Java (Android)
 Admin app developed in python (flask)

 To get the client APK run the code on your local android studio and generate the APK file.